ouillie/bazel-docker/README.md

 1. You have to restart the Bazel server and rebuild the analysis cache every time you run a command.
-   This significantly degrades rapid iteration.
+   This significantly slows iteration speed.
-2. When you bind-mount a MacOS directory to the container's build output directory directly, you can experience mysterious build failures that seem to be caused by latency issues.
+2. When you bind-mount a MacOS directory to the container's build output directory directly, you can experience mysterious build failures that seem to be caused by latency issues in Docker's filesharing system.
    See [Output Synchronization](#output-synchronization).

 This script is a mitigation of both issues.